Gratitude Practice for Healing Depression

 In each moment, there is always something to be grateful for, and there is always something to be upset about.
 It is your choice to tune into the level of life experience that you want to see.
 This does not mean that the circumstances of your life have to be going well.
 Even bad experiences hold something to be grateful for.
 Once you have learned the lessons in your life circumstances, you can even appreciate the experiences that feel difficult because you have grown into a stronger version of yourself.

-Tuning in to the Radio Channel of Gratitude
+Tuning In To The Radio Channel of Gratitude

 "Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend."